hbz/lobid-blog/_posts/2019-05-15-skohub-general.md

 For a long time, openness movements and initiatives with labels like "Open Access", "Open Educational Resources" (OER) or "Linked Science" have been working on establishing a culture where scientific or educational resources are by default published with an [open](http://opendefinition.org/) license on the web to be read, used, remixed and shared by anybody.
 With a growing supply of resources on the web the challenge grows to learn about or find resources relevant for your teaching, studies, or research.

-In this post, we describe the Skohub project being carried out in 2019 by the hbz in cooperation with Felix Ostrowski (graphthinking) as technical lead.
+In this post, we describe the SkoHub project being carried out in 2019 by the hbz in cooperation with Felix Ostrowski (graphthinking) as technical lead.
 The project seeks to implement a prototype for a novel approach in syndicating content on the web by combining current web standards for sending notifications and subscribing to feeds with knowledge organization systems (KOS, sometimes also called "controlled vocabularies").\*

 # Current practices and problems